I know you’re going to love this post because, well, Christmas is EXPENSIVE!

 28. Put a lunchbox joke in your child’s lunch box everyday

-You could simply write one of the Christmas jokes from above on a post-it each day, or you could get my lunchbox jokes printable, which is part of my Elf on the Shelf planner.
+You could simply write one of the Christmas jokes from above on a post-it each day, or you could get my Christmas lunch box jokes printable.

 29. Make a Christmas joke teller